stretchkennedy/birchal-code-challenge/frontend/QUESTIONS.md

 Accessibility and internationalisation are two big things that are missing, although those would be big projects.

 I personally believe Redux and other state management libraries are overused and I wouldn't introduce them on a small project, but some shared state (for query invalidation, user info, etc.) can be beneficial.

+I'd maybe look into testing.
+There's not a lot of functionality just yet, but visual regression testing might be useful.